reselbob/solidity-to-solana/README.md

 npm install
 ```

-# Getting the local Solana node up and running
+# Getting the local Solana blockchain node up and running

 - Configure the server to run on `localhost`